Skip to content

 Get Hospital Indemnity Quotes

-Pair your Medicare Advantage plan with cash benefits that can help offset inpatient copays, observation, ER visits, ambulance rides, and more.
+Pair your Medicare Advantage plan with cash benefits that can help offset inpatient copays, observation stays, ER visits, ambulance rides, and more.

 Why Medicare Advantage Members Add Hospital Indemnity

-Hospital indemnity helps because it pays cash benefits directly to you when a covered event happens.
-That cash can be used to offset MA copays, but it’s not limited to medical bills.
-You can apply it to travel for follow-up appointments, meals for a caregiver, lodging for a spouse, lost wages, home help, or anything else that supports recovery.
+Hospital indemnity insurance for Medicare Advantage members helps because it pays cash benefits directly to you when a covered event happens.
+Many people use that cash to offset MA copays, but the cash is not limited to medical bills.
+You can apply it to travel for follow-up appointments, meals for a caregiver, lodging for a spouse, home help, or everyday bills while you recover.
+That flexibility is a major reason Medicare Advantage members choose to add hospital indemnity as a “budget stabilizer” during hospital events.

 How Hospital Indemnity Pays (Daily vs. Lump Sum)